ipfs/ipfs-docs/docs/how-to/best-practices-for-nft-data.md

 IPFS is a great fit for storing and addressing data for NFTs, or non-fungible tokens.
 This guide is all about how to store the data for NFTs on IPFS so that NFT creators and owners have a great experience that can stand the test of time.

 Since an NFT can't be easily changed after it's been created, it's a good idea to think about how the data for your NFTs is stored, addressed, and made persistent over time.
-That's why we'll be getting into the specifics of how to prepare your NFT metadata, including how best to link to data on IPFS from within the metadata.
-We'll also show how you can save some precious bytes on the blockchain by storing IPFS Content Identifiers (or [CIDs][docs-cid]) in their compact binary form.
+That's why we'll be getting into the specifics of how to prepare your NFT metadata, and we'll also look at the different kinds of links to IPFS content and when you should use each one.
+By following these recommendations, you can help ensure a long and healthy future for your NFT data.

-This guide is focused on how to format your data and link to it for the best long-term results.
-If you're looking for details about smart contract interactions, head over to our [guide to minting NFTs with IPFS][docs-mint-nfts], where we go over the whole process from end-to-end using an Ethereum test network.
+This guide is aimed at developers building NFT platforms and other tools, and it's focused on how to format your data and link to it for the best long-term results.
+If you're looking for details about smart contract interactions and how token minting works, head over to our [guide to minting NFTs with IPFS][docs-mint-nfts], where we go over the whole process from end-to-end using an Ethereum test network.

 ## Types of IPFS links and when to use them